baubadil/elisso/README.md

-# elisso
+# Elisso

-Yet another file manager for Gtk+ 3 (Linux(.
+Yet another file manager for Gtk+ 3 (Linux).
 This imitates the look for Nemo (or pre-fork Nautilus for that matter), and should eventually have all the functionality of it.
 The reason for the rewrite is:

 1) It should have proper multithreading and be as fast as possible, especially with folders with lots